-Banos has a good reputation for partying, but the small surf and hippie hangout of Montanita on the Pacific Coast is the party capital of the country.
+Banos has an excellent reputation for partying, but the small surf and hippie hangout of Montanita on the Pacific Coast is the country's party capital.

-In addition, the surf town's casual vibe, and relaxed policies on marijuana, attract lots of other South Americans from Argentina, Chile and Colombia, as well as foreigners from around the world.
+Also, the surf town's casual vibe and relaxed policies on marijuana attract lots of other South Americans from Argentina, Chile, and Colombia and foreigners from around the world.

 Montanita is especially well-known for being a crazy (and crowded) place to celebrate New Year's Eve.

-Every Ecuadorian city features a Zona Rosa, or main nightlife district, where you'll find the highest density of bars, discotecas (clubs), and restaurants.
+Every Ecuadorian city features a Zona Rosa, or central nightlife district, where you'll find the highest density of bars, discotecas (clubs), and restaurants.